facebook/react-native-website/website/blog/2019-03-12-releasing-react-native-059.md

 React Native uses JSC ([JavaScriptCore](https://webkit.org/)) to power your application.
 JSC on Android was a few years old, which meant that a lot of modern JavaScript features weren't supported.
 Even worse, it performed poorly compared iOS's modern JSC.
 With this release, that all changes.

-Thanks to some awesome work by [@DanielZlotin](https://github.com/danielzlotin), JSC has caught up with the past few years.
+Thanks to some awesome work by [@DanielZlotin](https://github.com/danielzlotin), [@dulmandakh](https://github.com/dulmandakh), [@gengjiawen](https://github.com/gengjiawen), [@kmagiera](https://github.com/kmagiera), and [@kudo](https://github.com/kudo) JSC has caught up with the past few years.
 This brings with it 64-bit support, modern JavaScript support, and [big performance improvements](https://github.com/react-native-community/jsc-android-buildscripts/tree/master/measure).
-Kudos to Daniel for also making this a maintainable process now so that we can take advantage of future WebKit improvements without so much legwork.
+Kudos for also making this a maintainable process now so that we can take advantage of future WebKit improvements without so much legwork, and thank you Software Mansion and Expo for making this work possible.

 ## 💨 Faster app launches with inline requires